Highlights of Annapurna Circuit Trek

 This day is free to travel with your tour guide (optional) or individual trips and visits in the Kathmandu Valley.
 We recommend visiting Kathmandu with Durbar Square and a walk to Swayambhunath.

 A descent takes us to Braga (3,440 m).
-Here, the “German Bakery” attracts with delicious apple pie.
-A short distance further, we reach the administrative center Manang (about 3,500 m), a pretty mountain village with narrow streets and densely packed flat roof houses.
-It is located above a glacier lake fed by the melt waters of Gangapurna and Annapurna III.
-After getting our lodge, we climb up to Chongkor View Point.
+Here, the “German Bakery” attracts delicious apple pie.
+A short distance further, we reach the administrative center Manang (about 3,500 m), a pretty mountain village with narrow streets and densely packed flat-roof houses.
+It is located above a glacier lake fed by the meltwaters of Gangapurna and Annapurna III.
+After getting to our lodge, we climb up to Chongkor View Point.
 From there we have a wonderful view of the entire high valley of Manang and are directly opposite the Annapurna and Gangapurna.

 From the last small village of Churi Lattar (4,150 m) we come to Thorong Phedi (4,450 m), the last simple accommodation in front of the pass Thorong La.
 Before the crossing we are only half a day on the road today, so we can rest for the rest of the day and recharge our batteries.